MrPandir/twitch-spotifi/README.md

 6. Find Twitch Spotifi section
 7. Enter the nickname of the channel where the commands will be
 8. Reconnect bot
+9. Give the bot a moderator or VIP (if the account is not a broadcaster)
-9. Users can request songs using the command:
+10. Users can request songs using the command:
    ```
    !sr <song name>
    !sr <spotify or youtube url> [spotify or youtube url...]